Burr vs blade grinder, which is the best at all? There are two types of grinders available on the coffee maker side, Burr grinders and blade grinders.

 Burr-type grinders are noisier than blade-type grinders, and most think they are more difficult to clean.

 Conical burr grinders use cone-shaped steel burrs that rotate relatively slowly to minimize frictional heat.
-Conical burrs are especially good for use with oily coffees, as they are less likely to clog.
+Conical burr grinders are especially good for use with oily coffees, as they are less likely to clog.
 You will find this type of grinder in much top-of-the-line coffee maker with grinder appliances.

 Disc-type burr grinders use disc-shaped burrs and are cheaper to manufacture than conical burrs.
 Disc burrs grind at a faster rotation than conical burrs and produce more frictional heat.
 For most home users, though, this is not enough heat to damage the coffee.